aayla-secura/aayla-secura.github.io/_posts/2019-02-23-xss-fetch-evasion.md

 Use this script to generate some of the above types of payloads, but with the URL of your external resource to fetch.
 You can also adjust the character limit.
 This blog post assumes it's called `fetch_helpers.py`.

+The script may have been updated, check [the latest version](https://github.com/aurainfosec/xss_payloads/blob/master/fetch_helpers.py).

 ```python
 #!/usr/bin/env python2